How to Get Into Cornell University: The Definitive Guide

 Cornell SC Johnson College of Business supplemental essay

-Essay 1: What kind of business student are you?
+What kind of a business student are you?
 Using your personal, academic, or volunteer/work experiences, describe the topics or issues that you care about and why they are important to you.
-Your response should convey how your interests align with the school to which you are applying within the Cornell SC Johnson College of Business (the Charles H. Dyson School of Applied Economics and Management or the Cornell Peter and Stephanie Nolan School of Hotel Administration).
-(650 words)
+Your response should convey how your interests align with the school to which you are applying within the Cornell SC Johnson College of Business (Charles H. Dyson School of Applied Economics and Management or the Peter and Stephanie Nolan School of Hotel Administration).
+(650 word limit)

 Cornell Engineering supplemental essay